adfresca/sdk-ios/README.md

 ### Give Reward

-When you set 'Reward Item' section of the reward campaign or 'Inventive item' section of the incentivized CPI & CPA campaign, you should implement this 'reward item' code to give an reward item to your users.
+When you set 'Reward Item' section of the reward campaign or 'Inventive item' section of the incentivized CPI & CPA campaigns, you should implement this 'reward item' code to give a reward item to your users.

-Implementing reward item codes, you can check if your user has any reward to receive, and then will be noticed with an reward item info.
+When implementing reward item codes, you can check if your user has any reward to receive, and then they will receive a notice with the reward item info.

-To implement codes, we use two codes below:
+To implement codes, we use the two codes noted below:

-- checkRewardItems method: this method is to check if any item is available to receive. we recommend to put this code when app becomes active.
+- checkRewardItems method: This method is to check if any item is available to receive.
+We recommend to put this code when the app becomes active.
-- AFRewardItemDelegate implementation: when the reward condition is completed with current user, itemRewarded event is automatically called with AFRewardItem object from our SDK. you can give an item to the user with AFRewardItem object.
+- AFRewardItemDelegate implementation: When the reward condition is completed with the current user, itemRewarded event is automatically called with AFRewardItem object from our SDK.
+You can give an item to the user with AFRewardItem object.

 ```objective-c
 // AppDelegate.h